chimdie/mojo-saver/README.md

 # Mojo Saver

-[Mojo Saver](https://mojo-saver.vercel.app/) is a web app that helps you save money in groups or among peers in periods.
+[Mojo Saver](https://mojo-saver.vercel.app/) is a web app that helps you save money in groups or among peers periodically.
 This project was bootstrapped with
 [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) and deployed with [Vercel](https://vercel.com/).

 ## Available Scripts